syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 {% endhighlight %}
 {% endtabs %}

-You should map this custom property `RecurrenceExceptionDates` of custom class with the `RecurrenceExceptionDates` property of `AppointmentMapping` class to map the exception dates to the scheduled appointment.
+You should map property `RecurrenceExceptionDates` of business object class with the `RecurrenceExceptionDates` property of `AppointmentMapping` class to map the exception dates to the scheduled appointment.

 {%tabs %}
 {% highlight xaml %}